In the case of DoubleVerify Holdings Inc. (NYSE: DV), what's next? - The Dwinnex

-The closing price of DoubleVerify Holdings Inc. (NYSE: DV) was $25.13 for the day, down -3.05% from the previous closing price of $25.92.
-In other words, the price has decreased by -$0.79 from its previous closing price.
-On the day, 1453727 shares were traded.
-DV stock price reached its highest trading level at $25.94 during the session, while it also had its lowest trading level at $24.75.
+DoubleVerify Holdings Inc. (NYSE: DV) closed the day trading at $23.70 down -1.13% from the previous closing price of $23.97.
+In other words, the price has decreased by -$0.27 from its previous closing price.
+On the day, 972990 shares were traded.
+DV stock price reached its highest trading level at $24.18 during the session, while it also had its lowest trading level at $23.39.

 Top 5 Cheap Stocks to Own Right Now